La Herradura & Almuñécar Beaches – Almuñécar Playas

 Pozuelo Beach (Playa del Pozuelo)

-Pozuelo beach is located on the east side following the beach Velilla and Tesorillo.
+Pozuelo Beach is located on the east side following Velilla Beach and Tesorillo Beach.
 Shallow beaches are ideal for children.
 There is a park nearby and a couple of restaurants.
-In the summer there is usually a kiosk which sells various snacks and drinks.
+In the summer there is usually a kiosk that sells various snacks and drinks.
 Just here you have the Hotel Bahia Almuñecar in the city center and the Hotel Bahia Tropical at this beach.
-This is an east facing beach.
-The sand is grey and fine, so usually ideal for the kids to play and make castles.
+This is an east-facing beach.
+The sand is grey and fine, so ideal for the kids to play and make castles.

 Length = 270 m, surface area = 6.950 m2, capacity = 1.350 users